Visiting Scholar Services

 • Confirm Your Travel and Arrival Plans

-For scholars requesting airport pickup, you must provide your flight information and keep our office updated if the information changes.
-Once transportation is confirmed, we will confirm pickup times, meeting locations, and additional information and instructions.
+For scholars requesting airport pickup, you must provide your flight information at least 3 weeks in advance, and keep the International Office and Faculty Sponsor updated if the information changes.
+Once transportation is confirmed, you will receive confirmed pickup times, meeting locations, and additional information and instructions.

 For scholars arriving on their own, information will be shared specific to your plans, but may include information about temporary parking, and additional information and instructions.